 Disclaimer: The purpose of this page is to provide guidance and information on resources available.
-MSAN's Mental Health & Wellness Advocate does not diagnose or treat any mental illness.
+MSAN's Mental Health & Wellness Advocate, Mentors or staff do not diagnose or treat any mental illness.
 This page provides information and resources on Mental Health and wellness: relationships, PTSD, stress, fitness, resiliency, and much more.
 Questions and Answers will be posted anonymously here so that answers can help others in similar situations.
 We will respect your privacy and will not share or identify your information.

 If you are experiencing a crisis situation, such as a medical emergency, suicidal intent, a danger to yourself or others, are in an abusive relationship, or are concerned about child abuse or the abuse of an older relative or dependent adult, please seek help and contact the appropriate authorities promptly.
 Contact the Military Crisis Line at 800-273-8255, then press 1, or access online chat by texting 838255.